Showing posts with label FPS. Show all posts

 When a 1989 computer blows you away!

-Upon starting your first game, it's a good idea to ditch the knife - hit key "2" which switches to a rather effective pistol.
-Now, collect all the goodies you see lying on the floor and open the door; outside, is access to more goodies but there's also a couple of ghouls lurking!
+Upon starting your first game, it's a good idea to ditch the knife - hit key "2" which switches to a rather sufficient pistol.
+Collect all the goodies you see lying on the floor and open the door; outside, is access to more goodies but there's also a couple of ghouls lurking!
 Will you risk a fight or run away scared down that seemingly empty corridor?

-Movement is actioned with the keyboard: arrow keys are used to walk/turn around with Insert and Clr Home keys for convenient sidestepping - this works so brilliantly using a real computer!!
+Movement is actioned with the keyboard: arrow keys are used to walk/turn around with Insert and Clr Home keys for convenient sidestepping - this works brilliantly using a real computer!!
 Control key fires any weapon, the Spacebar opens doors, and punching the TAB key drops a bomb.
-Don't forget to make use of the map located at the bottom of your screen: this automatically tracks your movements and the keypad can be used to examine the explored areas.
+Don't forget the map, found at the bottom of the screen, this automatically tracks your movements and the keypad can be used to examine the explored areas.

-The baddies are an intelligent bunch who won't stupidly head straight for you.
-Nope, expect some to use evasive tactics as they shoot a few rounds and then run away and take cover!
-So use that pistol to protect yourself, remembering to sidestep oncoming fire!
-Other weapons can be found and the chain gun is absolutely amazing - Arnold Schwarzenegger would be proud to carry it.
-In fact, each of the weapons is superb - I only wish it didn't take so long to find them all.
+The baddies are intelligent and won't stupidly head straight for you.
+Nope!
+Expect some to use evasive tactics - they might shoot a few rounds and then run away to take cover!
+So use that pistol to protect yourself, remembering to sidestep oncoming attacks.
+Other weapons can be found and the chain gun is absolutely amazing - Arnold Schwarzenegger would be proud.
+In fact, each weapon is superb - I only wish it was quicker to find them all.

-Tell me you aren't excited to stop reading and play this baby for yourself?
+Tell me you aren't excited to play this baby for yourself?
 Wait, come back I've not finished...

 I know what you're thinking and no, there isn't anything wrong with the colour!

-Graphically, I'm both impressed and unimpressed - in equal measure.
-Firstly, let me say that Substation has a freakish amount of atmosphere!
-This game is scary with something nasty around most corners.
-Anxiety levels will be high thanks to its superb design using amazing visual effects - like the use of light-sourced sprites.
+Graphically, I'm both impressed and (hmm) slightly unimpressed.
+Firstly, let me say that Substation has a freakish amount of atmosphere - this game is scary with something nasty lurking within the murky corridors.
+Anxiety levels are high thanks to its superb design using amazing visual effects - like light-sourced sprites.
 The frame rate needed to be smooth for a game like this to be playable and the basic 8MHz Atari STe zooms along at 25fps - which is outstanding!!

 Sadly, the walls lack texture mapping because UDS opted for Gouraud shading to maintain the smooth framerate.
-This is understandable but also disappointing because games like Destruction Imminent and Wolfenstein 3D prove the ST is actually capable.
-I feel UDS missed an opportunity to allow for optional textures on faster computers.
+This is understandable but disappointing because games like Destruction Imminent and Wolfenstein 3D prove the ST is actually capable.
+I feel UDS missed an opportunity to enable optional textures on faster computers.

 The audio is spot-on perfect.
 And I do mean perfect.
-Substation utilises the enhanced hardware so we're able to hear distance and directional effects.
-This helps to identify where the baddies are lurking surprisingly well.
+Substation utilises the enhanced hardware so we hear distance and directional effects.
+This will help to identify where the baddies are creeping surprisingly well.
 Equally impressive are the tunes played at 25Khz - excellent quality.
 You're gonna love it so crank up the volume!

-LOL I love this screenshot that I managed to take just as he was getting blasted!!
+LOL, I love this screenshot that I managed to take just as he exploded!!

 The CryptO'pinion?

 Technically speaking this is one of the most impressive games for ye olde Atari STe.
 Think about it, an 8MHz computer capable of running a first-person engine that maintains a brisk 25fps.
-Not only that but it features distance and directional stereo sounds!
-There are 30 on-screen colours, light source sprites, and intelligent enemy AI.
-Heck, you can even play against others over a network and those with faster Atari computers will support smoother framerates.
+Not only that but it features distance and directional stereo sounds, 30 on-screen colours, light source sprites, and intelligent enemy AI.
+Heck, you can even play against other people over a network and those with faster Atari computers will support smoother framerates.

-Substation is superb - a fantastic shooter with great weapons, challenging AI, and interesting maps.
-It's not an easy game but each mission is as tough as they are enjoyable.
-However, if you're expecting Substation to be "our" Doom then you will be disappointed because it's more like Wolfenstein.
-Don't get me wrong, this isn't a criticism.
+Substation is magnificent.
+A fantastic shooter with great weapons, challenging AI, and superb maps.
+It's not easy; each mission is as tough as they are enjoyable.
+However, if you're expecting Substation to be "our" Doom then you will be disappointed - it's more like a Wolfenstein.
+This isn't a criticism.
 Just understand that fact.

-Oh yeah, this is one seriously awesome first-person shooter so pick up your guns and have yourself some fun!!
+Oh yeah, this is a seriously awesome first-person shooter so pick up your guns and have yourself some fun!!

 - ESSENTIAL SUBSTATION LINKS -